30 December, 2015

 17 September, 2015

+NB: Correct at time of writing.
+Details may be subject to change.
 One scheme Oxford and Cambridge use to weed out weaker candidates is their complicated application process!
 If you don’t want to fall at the first fence, have a read of the below which outlines the most important steps.
 UCAS Application The UCAS deadline for Oxford and Cambridge is the 15th October, three months earlier than other universities.
-Aptitude tests At Oxford, the next stage of application for almost all courses is the aptitude test.

 9 September, 2015